I emnekatalogen finner du detaljert informasjon om det enkelte emne som inngår i ditt studieprogram eller fag.

-- To discuss to what extent it is possible to give a theological/religious warrant for human rights
+- critically discuss the extent to which it is possible for Islamic or Christian theologies to provide a theological warrant for human rights.

-- To understand and discuss the social and cultural conditions necessary to discuss possibilities for mediating between religion and human rights
+- critically discuss the social and cultural conditions necessary for mediation between Islam, Christianity, and human rights.

 - Bucar, E. M. & Barnett, B. (Red.)
 (2005).
 Does human rights need God?.
 Grand Rapids, Mich.: William B. Eerdmans Publ.
 Bibliotek

 - Haas, M. (2014).
 International human rights: A comprehensive introduction (2 utg.).
 London: Routledge.
 Bibliotek

 - Vogt, K., Larsen, L. & Moe, C. (Red.)
 (2009).
 New directions in Islamic thought: Exploring reform and Muslim tradition (s.
 47-73, 101-112, 145-161).
 London: Tauris.
 Bibliotek